Perth Concert Hall is a modern space with a stunning auditorium and capacity of 1,186 seated.

 Friends of the Festival can buy tickets one week prior to the public sale periods.
 To take advantage of this exclusive sales window, become a Friend for just £15.

-You can reach the box office on 01738 621031 Mon-Fri 10am-4pm.
 Visit our Ticket Info page for full details.

 We do not take returns, offer refunds or operate a waiting list.